paulg1212/Sylvie-The-Robot/README.md

 Don't let your future companion robots be another means for corporations to leech off of working class people!

+### Aren't you just reinventing the wheel?
+Pretty sure China and Japan are already working on sex-bots.

+While Sylvie the Robot will be capable of sexual intercourse, she isn't a sex-robot by definition.. any more than you and me are sex-humans.

+What will set Sylvie apart from RealDolls and Harmonies, is the fact that she will cater to those who are genuinely lonely, not people with overactive sex drives.

+She will be something along the lines of a Therapist / Life Coach / Personal Trainer / Social Worker / Sexual Surrogate.

+In other words - she will be like a gamer's Linux Gaming PC Dream Rig, in a world of MacBook Airs and Windows Tablets.

 ### How to contribute

 You are welcome to submit your own 3d models and I will add them to my collection and give credit to the author if they are